-The Phoenix Wound Matrix®, a fully resorbable, fibrous, 3D electrospun device composed of synthetic polymers, is designed to provide a temporary microenvironment that supports endogenous wound healing, allowing for regeneration and remodeling of native tissue in the defect space/wound bed.
+The Phoenix Wound Matrix®, a fully resorbable, 3D electrospun device composed of synthetic polymers, is designed to provide a temporary microenvironment that supports endogenous wound healing, allowing for regeneration and remodeling of native tissue in the defect space/wound bed.
 This device is engineered to promote healthy tissue growth rather than a protracted inflammatory response.†

 For over a decade, Nanofiber Solutions, the technical parent company of RenovoDerm®, has worked with progressive surgeons and researchers to develop products designed to mimic the in vivo, microscopic, physical structures and properties of the extracellular matrix (ECM) vital to functional tissue regeneration.